CassadyCampos/mint_to_expenses/README.md

 # mint_to_expenses

 ### How to Run
-1. Place exported Wealthsimple CSV files into the directory /transactions
+1. Place exported Mint CSV files into the directory /transactions

 2. (Optional) Modify any categories you'd like to filter out and not include in the end results within mint_to_expenses_transform.py.